JoseCastilloExperian/edqCommerceCloud/EDQ Commerce Cloud Integration Manual.md

    1. Global Intuitive
    1. Verification Engine
    1. None
+7. Global Intuitive Use Current Location (Boolean): enables to use your current location.
-7. Address layout (String): Address layout format for the data.
+8. Address layout (String): Address layout format for the data.
 Examples:
    1. EDQ NA Integration 5 Line No Retention - North America Integration Layout Without Any Retention Elements
    1. EDQ NA Integration 5 Line Default - North America Integration Layout With Sub Premise And Care Of Retention
    1. EDQ NA Integration 5 Line Modified - North America Integration Layout With Sub Premise And Care Of Retention But With All Secondary Information Split Out For Concatenation
    1. EDQ NA Integration 5 Line Full Retention - North America Integration Layout With Sub Premise, Care Of, Pre Street, and Post Street Retention
-8. Data Set Code (String): Code to use Data Sets in case the country ISO code requires it.
+9. Data Set Code (String): Code to use Data Sets in case the country ISO code requires it.
-9. Activates or deactivates Data Set usage (Boolean): Activates or deactivates Data Set usage (only use for Non USA).
+10. Activates or deactivates Data Set usage (Boolean): Activates or deactivates Data Set usage (only use for Non USA).
-10. Pro Web Custom Transition Callback (String): Name for the custom customer function to be triggered.
+11. Pro Web Custom Transition Callback (String): Name for the custom customer function to be triggered.
-11. Pro Web Callback validation (Boolean): Activates or deactivates page transition from the callback.
+12. Pro Web Callback validation (Boolean): Activates or deactivates page transition from the callback.

 ![EDQ Config](https://raw.githubusercontent.com/JoseCastilloExperian/edqCommerceCloud/master/EDQ%20Cartridge%20Manual%20imgs/510EDQConfig.png)